 Understanding Flash: The Fall and Rise of Flash Memory

 This month sees the four year anniversary of some interesting events.
 Commonwealth countries around the world celebrated the Diamond Jubilee of Queen Elizabeth II.
 Whitney Houston was tragically found dead in a Beverly Hills hotel.
-The Caribbean was hit hard by sargassum seaweed invasion.
-And I made the decision to leave the comfort of Oracle databases and join the exciting … Continue reading Understanding Flash: The Fall and Rise of Flash Memory
+The Caribbean was hit hard by a sargassum seaweed invasion.
+And I made the decision to leave the comfort of … Continue reading Understanding Flash: The Fall and Rise of Flash Memory

 Understanding Flash: What is 3D NAND?